douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 Then crack the hashes inside in order to login via SSH on the machine.

-#note Another way to gain SSH access to a Linux machine through LFI is by reading the private key file, id_rsa.
+NOTE: Another way to gain SSH access to a Linux machine through LFI is by reading the private key file, id_rsa.
 If SSH is active check which user is being used `/proc/self/status` and `/etc/passwd` and try to access `/<HOME>/.ssh/id_rsa`.
 ##### PHP Wrappers

 ###### Wrapper php://filter